ioanmeri/js-concepts/02-Array Object Destructuring.md

 All of the **rest** of **personOne**, and all of the **rest** of **personTwo**

-Take everything inside personOne and put in object, and then take of personTwo and also put it in the same object, but override anything that was already in personOne
+Take everything inside personOne and put in the object, and then take everything of personTwo and also put it in the same object, but override anything that was already in personOne

 ```